 There are several benefits to identity theft protection.
 These services provide proactive prevention by monitoring your identity, credit, and other sensitive information.
 They can also notify you of any suspicious activity.
 If you become a victim of identity theft, these services also offer identity recovery services, such as identity theft insurance and dedicated specialists to help you in your time of need.

-If you're interested in identity theft protection but don't know where to start, here are some recommendations:
+If you're interested in identity theft protection but don't know where to start, here are some top-tested recommendations:

-Identity theft FAQs
+FAQs

 Do the police investigate identity theft?